reallygoodprogrammer/wep/README.md

   -A string
     	attribute to match with for '-T' css selector
   -H	display the page-url with each line of output
-  -L	traverse to urls outside domains from initial urls -T string
+  -L	allow traversal to outside domains
+  -T string
     	traverse urls matching css selector arg
   -a string